symfony/symfony-docs/security/login_link.rst

 .. warning::

-    The login link is an absolute URL, so its host comes from the incoming request unless you tell the application which hosts it may answer to.
-    An attacker who requests a login link with a forged ``Host`` header makes the application send the victim a link that points at the attacker's host.
-    Following that link hands the attacker a valid login link for the victim.
+    The login link is an absolute URL and its host is taken from the incoming request.
+An attacker can request a login link for a victim using a forged ``Host`` header: the victim receives a link that points to the attacker's host and leaks the login link when opened.
+To prevent this, configure the :ref:`trusted_hosts <configuration-framework-trusted-hosts>` option.

-    Configure :ref:`trusted_hosts <configuration-framework-trusted-hosts>` to
-    close this.
-Setting ``framework.router.default_uri`` is not enough: it only applies when a link is generated outside a request, such as from a command, and the incoming request overrides it for every web request.
+    Setting ``framework.router.default_uri`` is not enough, because the incoming request always overrides it.

 3) Send the Login Link to the User
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~